indigoblueraspberry/fatsecretR/inst/methods.md

 ---
 All the available API methods are grouped into nine categories.

 Below are all the available methods organised into the relevant categories.
 The corresponding `R Call` is the available function in `fatsecretR` which matches the API method.
-Where `R Call` is `NULL`, this indicates that the API method hasnot yet been implemented in `fatsecretR`.
+Where `R Call` is `NULL`, this indicates that the API method has not yet been implemented in `fatsecretR`.

 ##### 1. Foods
 API Method         | R Call